 In this case, rapid detection of bloodstream infection by the T2Bacteria Panel could have allowed for more informed treatment decisions, including early initiation of effective antibiotic therapy, potentially leading to prevention of clinical deterioration and avoidance of readmission.

-64-year-old patient admitted with liver failure, hepatic encephalopathy and respiratory failure requiring intubation.
+64-year-old patient admitted with liver failure, hepatic encephalopathy, and respiratory failure requiring intubation.
 Blood cultures were ordered as part of an infectious workup, but were negative and no antibiotics were administered.
-Patient was discharged after 9 days of hospitalization then re-presented the following day with hypotension and acute respiratory failure requiring intubation.
+The patient was discharged after 9 days of hospitalization then re-presented the following day with hypotension and acute respiratory failure requiring intubation.

 Patient Selection Criteria

 Patients with sepsis presenting to ICU from the Emergency Department

 (obtained during initial admission with blood cultures as part of an observational study) Positive for S. aureus